mezzio/mezzio/docs/book/reference/migration/to-v2.md

 > implementations, be sure to check and see if those interfaces update to PSR-11
 > before making changes.
 >
-> As an example, zend-servicemanager v3 does not update
+> As an example, laminas-servicemanager v3 does not update
-> `Zend\ServiceManager\Factory\FactoryInterface` and siblings to typehint
+> `Laminas\ServiceManager\Factory\FactoryInterface` and siblings to typehint
 > against PSR-11, as doing so would break backwards compatibility.

 ## http-interop